-Tensile strength is the resistance of the fabric to breakage and is of particular importance in determining the use of the that a tissue is destined.
-In the case of fabrics with applications the knowledge of this value is determinant in the use of the product. of the fabric.
+Tensile strength is the resistance of the fabric to breakage and is of particular importance in determining the use of that a fabric is intended.
+In the case of fabrics with applications, the knowledge of this value is decisive in the use of ideal of the fabric.

-Another of the parameters that is analyzed in the realization of this test is the increase in length when applying a tensile force, in the elongation of the tissue.
+Another parameter that is analyzed in the realization of this test is the increase in length when a tensile force is applied, in definitive elongation of the tissue.

-The resistance can be measured in the fabric, in the seam, in the case of confections, as well as in the tear.
+The resistance can be measured both in the fabric, in the sewing, in the case of clothing, and in the tearing.

-The equipment used is the DYNAMETER, basically by a pair of clamps, one clamp is fixed and the other mobile, the latter being responsible for making the effort necessary to produce the breakage of the fabric.
+The equipment used is the DYNAMOMETER, basically a pair of tweezers, one is fixed and the other is mobile, the latter being responsible for making the necessary effort to produce the breakage of the fabric.

-Wrinkles are small folds -more or less- that are more or less marked wich are randomly distributed on a textile surface, altering their smoothness.
+Wrinkles are small folds -more or less marked- that are distributed randomly over a textile surface, altering its smoothness.

-They appear during the manipulation of the tissues and in the use of the cloths, and are caused by stress and flexion.
-In other times we may need a permanent wrinkle and therefore not will help to know the tissue that will behave best.
+They appear during tissue manipulation and in the use of garments, and are caused by pressure and bending stresses.
+At other times we may need a permanent wrinkle and therefore not will help to know the tissue that will behave best.

-The analysis of the wrinkling serves to test the capacity of a to recover its original shape after undergoing a load.
+Crinkle analysis is used to check the ability of a fabric to regain its original shape after being subjected to a load.

-In order to check the resistance of the fabrics to the hooking, this test is performed, which is described in the ASTM standard.
-3939.
+In order to check the resistance of the fabrics to snagging, we make this test, which is described in the ASTM 3939.

 Specially designed for knitwear.
-The textile article covers the cylinder, which is clearly seen in the photograph, and takes contact with the ball full of tips.
-The turning movement of the cylinder, each full turn is called a cycle, which has contact with the cylinder. the ball produces the couplings.
+The textile article covers the cylinder, which can be clearly seen in the photograph, and takes contact with the spiked ball.
+The turning movement of the cylinder, each full turn is called a cycle, which has contact with the ball produces the hooks.

 After the time described in the standard, the resistance is evaluated by direct observation and comparison with standard photography.